BNAKP/DSPortfolio/4. DTC Growth Forecasting/README.md

 The project was implemented in Python using the following tools and steps:

 - **Libraries**: `pandas`, `numpy`, `matplotlib`, `xgboost`, `sklearn`
-- **Data Simulation**: Created synthetic daily subscriber data from 2021–2024 with trend, seasonality, and noise.
+- **Data**: Used daily subscriber data from 2021–2024 alongside future marketing spend forecasts.
 - **Feature Engineering**:
   - Calculated `subscribers_diff` (daily change in subscribers).
-  - Derived `marketing` spend as a function of subscriber change.
 - **Model**:
   - Used `XGBRegressor` to predict `subscribers_diff`.
   - Reconstructed cumulative subscriber forecasts from predicted differences.